- Providing entrepreneurial solutions in response tothe predicted loss of up to 3,500 creatives’ workspaces in London in the coming 5 years

 - Raising a multimillion pound fund through which to facilitate the acquisition of assets

-- Creating an Artist Land Trust through which assets will be protected in perpetuity for use by artists and other creatives
+- Creating a ‘Creative Land Trust’ through which assets will be protected in perpetuity for use by artists and other creatives

 Our Journey So Far

 In 2014 the Mayor of London commissioned the Artists’ Workspace Study, which predicted the possible loss of up to 3,500 artists’ workspaces in the coming 5 years, with evidence that many artists are opting to move abroad to cities like Berlin, Dublin and Brussels.
 It is expected that losing these studios and the resulting depletion of dynamic, young talent in London will lead to a sterile and lacklustre city.
 Inevitably this will have knock-on effects for the creative industries, tourism, the quality of life in London, and reduce the pull factors of the UK business environment.